 Child Safety Officers find out information about the family, look at issues around your safety and make decisions based on what they know.
 The Child Safety Officer’s job is to help you and your family and to make sure you are safe and cared for.

 Senior Team Leaders can make decisions about where you stay if you are in out-of-home care and can decide who can spend time with you, for example, siblings and parents.

 The Family Group Meeting (FGM) Convenor plans family group meetings and helps you, members of your family and community, and your carers to make decisions about your needs.
 They are independent of the Child Safety Service Centre and help to make sure everyone can take part and feel safe.

 The Senior Practitioner is an expert who makes sure the help you’re getting meets your needs.

-The Manager looks after all the staff and the work at a Child Safety Service Centre.
+The Manager looks after the staff and how work is undertaken at a Child Safety Service Centre.